LucDoh/UMD_DataChallenge2019/README.md

   * Seaborn
   * Folium

-Other members of the team mostly used Tableau and SAS for analysis and visualization.
+The team used Tableau and SAS.

 _____________________________________________________________________________________________________________________
 _____________________________________________________________________________________________________________________